softworkz/embyuserwiki/Cinema-Mode.md

 * A movie has DTS-HD MA audio profile, intro file is named "dts-hd ma.avi"
 * You've added a tag to a movie called "waffle", intro file is named "waffle.mpg".

-**Tip**: To review the media information for one of your videos, visit the detail screen in the web interface.
+**Tip**: To review the media information for one of your videos, visit the detail screen in the web app.

 Simply create a folder containing the videos, and enter the path in the codec intro field: